anders43/anders43/README.md

 👋 Hi, I’m Anders.
 I normally code in C++ at an automation company but I do also code for fun on my sparetime.
+I started coding way back in 1980 and professionally since 1986.

 - 📫 anders43@gmail.com